 Your doctor may perform a blood test to detect the parasites.
-If you test positive for the parasites, your doctor may perform the following tests during your pregnancy to determine if your unborn baby is also infected:
+If you test positive for the parasites, they may perform the additional tests during your pregnancy to determine if your unborn baby is also infected.
+These tests include:

 - ultrasound to check for fetal abnormalities, such as hydrocephalus

-- polymerase chain reaction (PCR) amniotic fluid testing (although this test may produce false negative or false positive results)
+- polymerase chain reaction, or PCR, amniotic fluid testing, although this test may produce false negative or false positive results

 - fetal blood testing

 If your baby shows symptoms of congenital toxoplasmosis after birth, your doctor may perform one or more of the following tests:

 - antibody test on the umbilical cord blood

 - antibody test on your baby’s cerebrospinal fluid